- Call Number:

 Volume 111, Military Despatches, 1783-1784.
 This volume contains despatches from Sir Guy Carleton in New York to Lord North, including many enclosures that relate to military affairs in America at the end of the war.
 A few examples of the enclosures include: List of Officers of His Majesty's British American Forces under the Command of His Excellency General Sir Guy Carleton.
 New York, 25 November 1783; List of the Seconded Officers of His Majesty's British American Forces under the Command of His Excellency General Sir Guy Carleton.
 New York, 25 November 1783; State of the Army under the Command of His Excellency General Sir Guy Carleton.
 New York, 10 November 1783; Memorial of Widows of British American Officers.
 New York, 25 November 1783; Return of Persons who were Lost on the Martha Transport, Captain John Willis, 23 September 1783, near the Seal [Island] Rocks, Nova Scotia (only the officers of 2nd Delancey's Brigade and the Maryland Loyalists are named); and Return of the Loyalists gone from New York to Nova Scotia, Quebec, and Abaco.
 New York, 24 November 1783.

-A microfilm shelf list containing both the University of New Brunswick and Library and Archives Canada microfilm reel numbers along with the corresponding volumes is available online (see Electronic Finding Aid section); as well as in The Loyalist Collection red binders.
+A microfilm shelf list containing both the University of New Brunswick and Library and Archives Canada microfilm reel numbers along with the corresponding volumes is available as a PDF and in print.

 Documents of the American Revolution 1770-1783; (Colonial Office series), volumes 1-21; edited by K.G.
 Davies and published by Irish University Press, organised chronologically; provides indexes, abstracts and transcripts to some of the material from the Colonial Office (including CO 5) pertaining to the period of the American controversy.
 (Available with The Loyalist Collection books.
 To locate the originals using the references for each of the documents in the book: